 Readings on critiques of capitalism

 How do capitalism and the state interact?
 What support does the state lend to capitalism, and how does capitalism rely on this support to reproduce itself?

 Readings on capitalism and the state

 Capitalism is an inherently unsustainable economic system, yet past socialist movements have are always met with fierce resistance from capital.
 These readings offer a historical and material analysis of how we can learn from these outcomes and persevere.

-What exactly is neoliberalism?
-Is it different from capitalism?
-What are its origins and its effects?
-These readings provide a definition of neoliberalism through historical insight and examples of this ideology at work.
+What exactly are neoliberalism and imperialism?
+Are they different from capitalism?
+What are their origins and effects?
+These readings provide a definition of neoliberalism and imperialism through historical insight and examples of these ideologies at work.

 Class, Race, and Gender

 These readings example how class intersects with racial and gender oppression, how these divisions benefit capital, and how socialists have fought against these oppressions through the years.